GRANT OPPORTUNITIES

 • Staff and Board list.

 • If you do not have a current LIVEGIVEmidsouth profile, you may provide a link to your lists on your website or upload a list.
+Please ensure that any linked or uploaded list notes names, office or title, board member affiliation.

 • Submit this information into the table in the online application.